sdss/lvmopstools/docs/sphinx/index.rst

-lvmtools's documentation
+lvmopstools's documentation
 =======================

-This is the documentation for the SDSS Python product ``lvmtools``.
-The current version is |lvmtools_version|.
+This is the documentation for the SDSS Python product ``lvmopstools``.
+The current version is |lvmopstools_version|.
 You can install the package by doing

 .. code:: console

-  $ pip install lvmtools
+  $ pip install lvmopstools

 Contents